Eligibility & Admissions

 - A Personal Statement that includes previous experiences/training that motivate you to pursue a doctoral degree in biomedical sciences, your strengths and weaknesses as an applicant to a PhD program, your expectations from the PREP program in overcoming those weaknesses, and any challenges that may have hindered your career goals.
 In your statement, provide the names of up to three program faculty members whose research is of particular interest to you.

 - Unofficial transcripts from all colleges and universities attended.
 At the time of matriculation into the program, applicants must have a baccalaureate degree in a biomedically relevant discipline and have a minimum overall grade point average (GPA) of 3.0 on a 4.0 scale.
 Exceptional applicants with GPA <3.0 will be considered on a case-by-case basis.
 Note that official transcripts will be required to be submitted to the Registrar’s office when accepted into the program, prior to matriculation.
-For students currently enrolled in classes, please provide transcripts with grades through the end of Fall 2020.
+For students currently enrolled in classes, please provide transcripts with grades.
 For applicants who have completed a bachelor’s degree, please include your final transcript.

 - Three Letters of Recommendation from individuals who can provide further insight on the academic, research, and professional accomplishments of the applicant and readiness for graduate school.